Certificate of Higher Education in Theology, Ministry and Mission

 Frequently asked questions

-In order to best fit your studies around your life, you can choose between a one-year, two-year or three-year version of the Certificate of Higher Education.
+In order to best fit your studies around your life, you can choose between a one-year or two-year version of the Certificate.

 Part-time students